Guide to Venture Capital Trusts

 What are Venture Capital Trusts?

-A VCT is a London Stock Exchange listed investment company, structurally similar to an investment trust.
-A VCT is run by a specialist fund manager and aims to achieve shareholder returns by investing in a diversified portfolio of small, unquoted or AIM quoted companies to help them grow in value and ultimately sell them to trade or private equity acquirers.
+A VCT is a London Stock Exchange listed investment company, structurally similar to an investment trust, which offers investors the opportunity to gain exposure to portfolios of private of AIM quoted UK companies selected for their high growth potential.
+A VCT is run by a specialist fund manager and aims to achieve shareholder returns by investing in a diversified portfolio of emerging companies to help them grow in value and ultimately sell them to trade or private equity acquirers.
+VCT are required to invest in small, entrepreneurial UK businesses that meet strict criteria which is intended to encourage growth and innovation, investment should represent a ‘risk-to-capital’ for investors in return for attractive tax benefits.

 The majority of VCTs are generalist in their investment focus (investing across a range of sectors in order to offset risk through diversification), though there are specialist VCTs focused on specific sectors or on investment only in AIM (Alternative Investment Market).
 Most VCTs are also evergreen in structure, meaning that they will continue indefinitely (subject to periodic shareholder approval), and so can target long-term capital appreciation and regular dividends.
-There are also some ‘limited life’ VCTs which will typically aim to wind up (i.e. realise their assets and distribute the proceeds to shareholders) soon after the five year minimum holding period applying to investors (for the purposes of retaining individual tax reliefs).
+There are also some ‘limited life’ VCTs which will typically aim to wind up (i.e. realise their assets and distribute the proceeds to shareholders) soon after the five year minimum holding period for which investors need to hold the shares in order to retain initial income tax relief.

 Why invest in a VCT?